What are the requirements and recommendations for COVID-19 testing, quarantine, and isolation when I return to campus?

 Students testing positive for COVID-19 will transition to College housing units designated for the purpose of providing isolation for students who test positive.
-Health Center staff will check in with you every day and meals will be delivered to your residential location.
+Health center staff will check in with you every day and meals will be delivered to your residential location.
+Additional details.

 What happens if I have been exposed to someone diagnosed with COVID-19?

 I am a student who has been approved to live on campus or in an off campus in College owned unit.
 What happens if I feel ill during the semester?

 If you experience any symptoms please call the Bailey Health Center.
 The health center will only see students who call ahead to make an appointment.
 Testing is available at Bailey Health Center and individuals with concerning symptoms can receive COVID-19 test results within one hour.

 Do I need to wear a mask?